 I am a 2004 graduate of the University of Kentucky, where I completed my doctoral work on feminist representations in Spanish monologue dramas.
-Currently I am working toward a Graduate Certificate in Translations Studies and I coordinate the translation coursework in the Undergraduate program at UK.
-My cureent research interests include translation of Modern Peninsular drama and the representation of femininity in current Young Adult literature.
+I also have a Graduate Certificate in Translation from the University of Louisville.
+I coordinate the translation coursework in the Undergraduate program at UK as well as the High Beginner and High Intermediate courses (SPA 103 and SPA 203).
+My current research interests include translation of Modern Peninsular drama and the development of new coursework in interpreting and an undergraduate certificate in Spanish/English Translation and Interpreting for students across disciplines.

 My research interests include translation studies, Twentieth-Century Peninsular Theatre, feminism and gender representations.